 Initially buried at Vojnavac cemetery - reinterred at Belgrade after the end of hostilities.

 Fl/Lt.
 Verner Grenville Cave.
 Belgrade War Cemetery.
 Grave 8.D.2.
-Born on the 06th May 1918 at Dargaville, the son of Milton Knight Cave and Stella May Cave (née Coxhead), of 2 Anzac Avenue, Whakatane, Auckland, New Zealand.
+Born on the 06th May 1918 at Dargaville.
+Worked as an audit clerk prior to service.
+Enlisted on the 07th September 1941 at Levin.
+Son of Milton Knight Cave (died 14th May 1967, age 74) and Stella May Cave (née Coxhead, formerly Gordon - died 21st December 1957, age 59), of 2 Anzac Avenue, Whakatane, Auckland, New Zealand.
 A total of 1,310 flying hours logged and having completed some 32 operational sorties.
 The family suffered the loss of his brother earlier in the war piloting Blenheim IV T2246 on the 31st October 1940.
 All three crew lost their lives over England.

 Fl/Lt.
 Donald David Kimber.
 Belgrade War Cemetery.
 Grave 8.D.1.
-Born on the 30th April 1923 at Queensland, the son of Lewis Joseph and Mary Elizabeth Kimber, of Toowong, Queensland, Australia.
-Grave inscription reads: "Nobly And Fearlessly He Voluntarily Gave His Life".
+Grave inscription reads: 'Nobly And Fearlessly He Voluntarily Gave His Life'.
+Born on the 30th April 1923 in Brisbane, Queensland.
+Enlisted on the 03rd February 1942.
+The son of Lewis Joseph and Mary Elizabeth Kimber, of Toowong, Queensland, Australia.

 Researched and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
-1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, other sources as quoted below:
+1-3”, Auckland War Memorial Museum, Weekly News of New Zealand.
+Thanks to James Adams, the nephew of Flt Sgt.
+Adams, for the correction to crew roles and photographs (Nov 2021).
+Other sources as quoted below: